tomap/hexo-theme-minidyne/README.md

 - Standalone (single css file, no external file) 🥊
 - Static (no js, one single css) 🍊
 - Emoji Icons for blog posts ✨
-- SVG for social icons (Twitter, StackOverflow, LinkedIn 📰)
+- SVG for social icons (Twitter, StackOverflow, LinkedIn, Flickr 📰)
 - Rss Icon (can be disabled)

 ## External libraries used